|

 Bamboo Palm

-The bamboo palm can grow large (4-12 feet!), but they make terrific indoor houseplants because, unlike most palms, they can thrive in low light and they’re very easy to care for.
+The bamboo palm can grow large (4-12 feet!), but they make terrific indoor houseplants because, unlike most palms, they can thrive in low light and are very easy to care for.
 Don’t let their easy-going personality fool you because they are air-filtering workhorses.

 Pet toxicity: This plant is safe for cats and dogs.